muzvo/claude-code-openai-wrapper/README.md

 - **Hardware and Software**:
   - OS: macOS (10.15+), Linux (e.g., Ubuntu 20.04+), or Windows (10+ with WSL2 for optimal volume mounting).
   - Resources: At least 4GB RAM and 2 CPU cores (Claude requests can be compute-intensive; monitor with `docker stats`).
-  - Disk: ~500MB for the image, plus space for volumes.
+  - Disc: ~500MB for the image, plus space for volumes.
   - Network: Stable internet for builds (dependency downloads) and runtime (API calls to Anthropic).
 - **Optional**:
   - Docker Compose: For multi-service or easier configuration management.
 Install via Docker Desktop or your package manager (e.g., `sudo apt install docker-compose`).